Skip to content

 Copilot Control System (Administrative Governance Surface)

 The Copilot Control System is Microsoft's February 2026 branding for the consolidated administrative governance surface across Microsoft 365 Copilot.
-Previously, administrators had to navigate across multiple admin centers (M365 Admin Center, Teams Admin Center, Exchange Admin Center, SharePoint Admin Center, and Microsoft Purview) to manage Copilot settings.
-The Copilot Control System unifies these distributed controls into a coherent governance experience accessible primarily through M365 Admin Center > Copilot.
+Previously, administrators had to navigate across multiple admin centers (Microsoft 365 admin center, Microsoft Teams admin center, Exchange admin center, SharePoint admin center, and Microsoft Purview) to manage Copilot settings.
+The Copilot Control System unifies these distributed controls into a coherent governance experience accessible primarily through Microsoft 365 admin center > Copilot.

 What the Copilot Control System Consolidates